Residential Facilities Policies

-Front desks in residence halls are responsible for administering the use of equipment such as for sports, recreation, and cleaning.
+Front desks in residence halls are responsible for administering the use of equipment such as for sports and recreation or cleaning.
 A University ID is required for use of this equipment.
 Improper use or abuse of this equipment will result in disciplinary action.

 - All residence hall entrance doors are locked for Student safety 24 hours each day.
 Access to the residence hall is only through the front door.
 All other doors are locked from the outside and equipped with exit alarms that sound when the door is opened.
 These doors are to be used only in case of an emergency.

 - To enter a building, residents must scan their ID at the proximity reader by the lobby doors.
 The ID will allow access to the front lobby.
-Resident Students must then hand their ID to the staff person working the desk.
-The desk staff will scan the ID to allow access into the hall.
+Residential students will have the ability to self-scan into the hall and should show their picture ID to the desk staff.

-- Bags, carts, trunks, luggage, etc. can be searched based on reasonable cause by Public Safety or Housing and Residence Life professional staff.
+- Bags, carts, trunks, luggage, etc. can be searched based on reasonable cause by Public Safety or HRL professional staff.

 - Housing and Residence Life professional staff and Public Safety reserve the right to deny admittance to any person to the residence halls.